Have you ever wished you could remove vocals from a song so you could use the music behind YOUR voice?

 But you can usually get close enough.
 Also, speaking of the original producer, if you do manage to remove the lead vocal the remaining recording still is under copyright.
 So a review of copyright law may be prudent if you hope to publish the recording.

 Okay!
 So how can you get this done?
 First you need audio editing software.
 If don’t already have your own, try Audacity, which is open source freeware that you can download from the web.
-For this you’ll also need a plug-in (also free) for Audacity called “Center Pan Remover.”
+For this you’ll also need a plug-in (also free) for Audacity called “Vocal Reduction and Isolation.”
 Then you just put that file into the Plugins folder in Audacity.
 There are instructions on the Audacity website on how to do all this.

-All you have to do now (back to the Audacity method) is select the entire song by clicking in the area around the pan and volume controls on the left side of the track, go to the Effect drop-down menu, and choose Center Pan Remover.
+All you have to do now (back to the Audacity method) is select the entire song by clicking in the area around the pan and volume controls on the left side of the track, go to the Effect drop-down menu, and choose vocal reduction and isolation.
 The default setting ought to work just fine.
 But if not, undo it and try some different values in the “frequencies above” and “frequencies below” windows.
 I recommend 250 Hz for frequencies above and 3,000 Hz for frequencies below.

 If everything went according to plan, you now have the music without the lead vocal.
 Now you can sing along with your favorite band.

 This doesn't always work well with Audacity.
 Other audio editors can do it better, such as Adobe Audition.
-Just load up the song in the edit window and apply the Center-Channel Extractor effect.
+Just load up the song in the edit window and apply the Center-Channel Extractor or Vocal Remove effect.